kjais1720/kjais1720/README.md

 - 👋 Hi, I’m @kjais1720
-- 👀 I’m interested in the vast ocean of 'Data Science' and I wanna dive deep into it and keep diving till the f**king Marianna trench.
+- 👀 I’m interested in the field of software Engineering.
-- 🌱 I’m currently learning Python(Just a beginner)
+- 🌱 I’m currently learning Web Development.
 - 💞️ I’m looking to collaborate on- will start projects soon..
 - 📫 How to reach me - jaiswalkrituraj20@gmail.com

 <!---
 kjais1720/kjais1720 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.